gonzachr/lc3/README.md

 # lc3
 lc3 virtual machine project

-**wip: can't find the source of a bug which doesn't let 2048 run properly**
+**still a wip: can't find the source of a bug which doesn't let 2048 run properly**

 code from [write your own virtual machine](https://justinmeiners.github.io/lc3-vm)